Foreign relations of Croatia: Slovenia

 Croatia and Slovenia have several land and maritime boundary disputes, mainly in the Gulf of Piran, regarding Slovenian access to international waters, a small number of pockets of land on the right-hand side of the river Dragonja, and around the Sveta Gera peak.
-The two states contested the sovereign ownership of Yugoslav bank Ljubljanska banka, which ended in Slovenia's favor.
-The status of Croatian depositors' savings in the bank remains an outstanding issue.
-Slovenia was disputing Croatia's claim to establish the Ecological and Fisheries Protection Zone, an economic section of the Adriatic.
+The two states contested the sovereign ownership of bank Ljubljanska banka, which ended in Slovenia's favor.